tiagodusilva/PROG-Project-2/README.md

 		if Ctrl+Z is inserted in the "View Packs" menu, it will bring you back to the "Main Menu".
 If you are purchasing a pack and insert Ctrl+Z, it will cancel the purchase operation.
+	- This version of the project does not use system() because it's just generally bad, a previous version with a more polished interface (using cls) exists only in the project's gitHub.
-	- As it was not specified in the project guidelines, whenever a Client hasn't bought a single pack, the value written in the client file for "Packs bought" is "-"
+	- As it was not specified in the project guidelines, whenever a Client hasn't bought a single pack, the value written in the client file for "Packs bought" is "-".